MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 In this exercise, you will complete the following tasks:

-- Task 1: Deploy an Azure virtual machine
+- Task 1: Deploy an Azure virtual machine.

 #### Task 1: Deploy an Azure virtual machine